NetApp/netapp-dataops-toolkit/netapp_dstk_traditional/README.md

 #### Trigger a Sync Operation for an Existing SnapMirror Relationship

-The NetApp Data Science Toolkit can be used to trigger a sync operation for an existing SnapMirror relationshp for which the destination volume resides on the user's storage system.
+The NetApp DataOps Toolkit can be used to trigger a sync operation for an existing SnapMirror relationshp for which the destination volume resides on the user's storage system.
 NetApp's SnapMirror volume replication technology can be used to quickly and efficiently replicate data between NetApp storage systems.
 For example, SnapMirror could be used to replicate newly acquired data, gathered on a different NetApp storage system, to the user's NetApp storage system to be used for AI/ML model training or retraining.
-The command for triggering a sync operation for an existing SnapMirror relationship is `./ntap_dsutil.py sync snapmirror-relationship`.
+The command for triggering a sync operation for an existing SnapMirror relationship is `./netapp_dataops.py sync snapmirror-relationship`.

-Tip: Run `./ntap_dsutil.py list snapmirror-relationships` to obtain the relationship UUID.
+Tip: Run `./netapp_dataops.py list snapmirror-relationships` to obtain the relationship UUID.

 The following options/arguments are required: